 Whether you are in South or North Carolina, you can take a day trip through the Carolinas.
 Each of these scenarios is meant to help you get out of the house and enjoy a day filled with adventure and help you to relax!
 Which ones sound more like what you and your family would enjoy doing?

 Let’s Go Ziplining & Sliding!

 If you want a bit of adventure on your day trip, then head over to Brevard, North Carolina, to go ziplining!
 From the river to the lush canopy of the trees, this ziplining adventure will be one for the memory books!
-After your have gotten your thrill on, travel on Highway 276 to Looking Glass Falls which has a natural pool at the base of the waterfall.
+After you have gotten your thrill, travel on Highway 276 to Looking Glass Falls which has a natural pool at the base of the waterfall.
 You can wade in the pool and enjoy the cool waters of the waterfall.
 Two miles away is Sliding Rock where you have to slide down that smooth boulder.
 Don’t be surprised if you slide down int more than once!